 FAQ About Airbnb Stays

 Like anything, staying at Airbnbs gets easier and more natural with time.
 If you’re getting ready for your first Airbnb booking or if you want to improve your overall guest rating, we have the answers to your burning questions!

 Do I tip an Airbnb host?

-A little note: If you leave cash as a tip at the Airbnb before you leave, there’s a chance it would be picked up by the cleaning crew, not the hosts.
+A little note: If you leave cash as a tip at the Airbnb before you leave, there’s a chance the cleaning crew, not the hosts, would pick it up.

 Will my Airbnb have towels?

 This amenity can vary from place to place.
 Usually, you can find a list of all the amenities provided on the actual listing (see below).

 You may also read reviews from other guests to see if they comment on the amenities provided, and of course, you can message the host to confirm with them directly.
 For example, if it’s important to you to have a toaster rather than a toaster oven or an iron rather than a steamer, it’s a good idea to ask the host!